svideloc/FinalProjectSentAnalysis/README.md

 ## Sentminet Analysis

-For the sentiment analysis I used a pretrained RNN that was trained on movie reviews
+For the sentiment analysis I used a pretrained RNN that was trained on movie review data, this can be found in the file 'SentimentAnalysis.ipynb'.
+The files for the pretrained network can be found from this page:

 ## Bot Classification

+The Bot classification notbooks can be found in the TwitterAPI folder.
+In there is the code used to access the twitter API (TwitterAPI.ipynb), and the code where the model was run (TwitterModels.ipynb).

+There is also a file that is used to clean and feature engineer the tweet and user data for the model (dataclean.py).